 LoginID gives you:

-• Availability of extensive SDKs and APIs for integration such as iOS, Android, Web and React Native
+- Availability of extensive SDKs and APIs for integration such as iOS, Android, and Web

 Get started by registering for a free account, or by checking out the demo here.